Finaxys/streaming-platform/auto_SAAS/README.md

+This project is used to install the Big Data services automatically through Ansible.

 # On the remote machine
 ## When "locate" command fails (because the target was recently created or because it is not in the path)
 - sudo updatedb